michaelecollins/pkm/reference/Conventional Commits.md

     - [Commit message with `scope` and `!` to draw attention to breaking change](#commit-message-with-scope-and--to-draw-attention-to-breaking-change)
     - [Commit message with multi-paragraph body and multiple footers](#commit-message-with-multi-paragraph-body-and-multiple-footers)
   - [References](#references)

-# Conventional Commits
-A specification for standardizing commit messages.
-It provides an easy set of rules for creating an explicit commit history.

 ## Structure
 With conventional conventions, commit messages are structured as follows: